 We have carefully recorded the position of each find in the field using a high-precision GPS.
 We have also radiocarbon dated 102 finds, including nearly all the arrows.
 This has resulted in a very detailed archaeological record and has revealed mysterious patterns on the site.

-The record shows that there are patterns to where the artefacts are found on the site.
+The record shows that there are patterns to where the artefacts lie on the site.
 We discovered many artefacts in front of the lower ice edge.
-These finds are mostly poorly preserved, while finds along the sides of the ice and above the upper ice edge are better preserved.
+The preservation of these finds is mostly poor, while finds along the sides of the ice and above the upper ice edge have better preservation.
 In addition, the Stone Age finds appear on the surface of the ice or very close to the present-day ice edge.

 There is also chronological patterning, i.e. some periods have many finds while others have fewer.
 There are, relatively speaking, many arrows from the Late Neolithic (2400-1750 BC) and especially during the Late Iron Age (AD 550-1050).
 Other periods have few or no artefact finds.
 The number of dated reindeer bones also varies over time, but differently from the artefacts.